-If you were bleeding from a cut, you would act immediately to assess the damage and treat the injury.
-Bleeding isn’t normal - it’s a cry for help.
-Nonetheless, many people still think that it’s normal for their gums to bleed when they are brushing or flossing.
+If you were bleeding from a cut, you would immediately assess the damage and treat the injury.
+Bleeding isn’t normal – it’s a cry for help.
+Nonetheless, many people still think it’s normal for their gums to bleed when they are brushing or flossing.
 Bleeding gums are an indication that your gums have been infected with bacteria, which can spread below the gum line and affect surrounding bone and tissue, leading to periodontal disease.
 This is usually caused by poor oral hygiene.

 What is Periodontal Disease?